Families separated at Mexico border build new American life

 Drug trafficking gangs controlled some areas and required payments from businesses and people for protection.
 For those who didn’t pay, the penalty was death.

+“He had no money.
+The owner of the bus was the one who was supposed to pay, not him.
+He was just the bus driver.
+But they killed him,” she said.

+In 2011, her family and other families decided to try to buy some parcels of land to live on and grow crops.
+Gangs, however, did not agree with the purchase and threatened one her brothers, then killed him after he reported the threats to authorities.
+He was one of four siblings killed by gangs.

-Hit men killed four of her siblings.
-When she testified against the killers in one case in 2011, she received numerous threats and was told there was a price on her head.
+Keldy testified in open court against the killers.
+She received numerous threats and was told there was a price on her head.

 The whole family fled to Mexico in 2013 but were deported by the Mexican government right away.

 Back in Honduras, they fled to a rural mountainous area called El Naranjo in attempt to hide from the gangs.
-But in 2017, neighbors told her there were people asking about her, and the family left for the United States.
+But in 2017, neighbors told her there were people asking about her schedule: when did she usually leave the house and when did she usually get back?
+The fear returned, and the family left for the United States.

 She crossed the border with her youngest son Erick, now 17, and her middle child Mino, now 19, in the fall of 2017.

-Keldy flagged down a Border Patrol cruiser, and she and her sons were taken together to a cell in a detention center in Deming, New Mexico, 35 miles north of the border.
+The family planned to apply for asylum, so Keldy flagged down a Border Patrol cruiser in the New Mexico desert.
+She and her sons were taken together to a cell in a detention center in Deming, New Mexico, 35 miles north of the border.
+They thought they’d be released at some point, and would meet up with her oldest son, who crossed the same day in Arizona, and other family in Philadelphia.

+But unknown to them, President Trump had imposed extraordinary measures to limit asylum, criminally prosecuting everyone who entered the United States illegally from Mexico and resulting in the separation of thousands of children from their parents.
+The government was unable to reunify them after criminal cases ended because its tracking systems failed to link parents to their children.

 Less than two days after the family had arrived in the U.S., Keldy was handcuffed and separated from the boys.